AhmedHazemOraby/BlockSphere/README.md

 # BlockSphere

-BlockSphere is a decentralized certificate and degree verification platform.
-It leverages blockchain and IPFS to provide immutable and verifiable academic records for users and institutions.
+BlockSphere is a hybrid Professional Network dApp.
+It leverages blockchains and IPFS to provide immutable and verifiable academic records for users and institutions.

 ---